anitera/CoDiCE/README.md

-# trustCE
+# CoDiCE

 ## Introduction
-`trustCE` is a Python package designed for counterfactual explanation search.
+`CoDiCE` is a Python package designed for counterfactual explanation search.
 By accounting for cognitive biases, `trustCE` aims to generate trustworthy explanations, making it a valuable tool for data scientists and researchers in the field of explainable AI.

 ## Installation
-To install `trustCE`, use the following pip command:
+To install `CoDiCE`, use the following pip command:
 ```
 pip install trustce
 ```